 No more than sixty (60) percent of existing tree canopy within the property boundaries shall be removed.
 The location of the remaining forty (40) percent of the tree canopy to be preserved shall be noted on the landscape plan.
-Steep slopes limits of disturbance shall supersede this section when appropriate.
+Steep slopes limits of disturbance shall water to the land of the first supersede this section when appropriate.
 This complies with minimizing land disturbance, which is a nonstructural stormwater management strategy.